Rishika70/Hack_To_Hire/README.md

 * **Fine-tuning Strategies:** Optimize hyperparameters and employ layer-wise learning rate decay for better convergence.
 * **Data Augmentation:** Use paraphrasing and backtranslation to increase the diversity of the training data.
 * **Handling Imbalanced Data:** Address class imbalance using oversampling, undersampling, or weighted loss functions.
-* **Interpretability and Explainability:** Visualize attention weights and analyze feature importance to understand model behavior.
+* **Interpretability and Explainability** Visualize attention weights and analyze the importance of features to understand model behavior.
 * **Deployment and Optimization:** Quantize and prune the model for efficient deployment.

 ### Literature Survey